6cloudguy/box-writeups/VMs/jangow1/README.md

 ![img](./ss/site.png)\
 Now lets ffuf the dirs to see if there are any hidden dirs.
 ![img](./ss/ffuf.png)\
-From this we can suspect that this is a wordpress made server.
+From this we can suspect that this is a wordpress made server.\
 Now lets dig into the site a bit more.
-And in the nav-bar, there are "About","Projects",and "Buscar".....
+And in the nav-bar(menu), there are "About","Projects",and "Buscar".....
 That felt off.
 So i googled it and sound that it meant search.
 Clicked it.
-Nothing popped up.
+Nothing popped up. \
 ![img](./ss/buscar.png)\
 But we can see that in the url... there is a possible attack vector.
 So lets play with it for a min and check if we can find anything.\
 And BOOM!\